 According to Gartner, understanding the real risk of cloud-native applications requires advanced analytics with visibility into different areas — including open source components, applications, cloud infrastructure, and workloads.

 The report also mentions that businesses need to secure cloud-native applications using a complex set of interconnected tools spanning production and development.
-Here are some solutions included in a CNAPP that Gartner recommends.
+Here are some solutions included in a CNAPP Gartner recommends.

 Cloud Infrastructure Entitlement Management (CIEM)